 Flashbacks are a lot more effective when they are transitioned well from the present story.
 Something about the scene should trigger a character’s flashback otherwise there’s no reason a flashback should happen.
 It could be a sound, visual image, a place, a name, anything that could conceivably make a character think about the past.

-As a rule exposition is best told through natural dialogue but a flashback, when handled correctly, can also be highly effective.
+As a rule exposition through dialogue is best told through natural dialogue.
+However a flashback, when handled correctly, can also be highly effective.